kstamp232/kstamp232/README.md

 <hr>

 🎓 I'm a graduate from General Assembly's Data Science Immersive course.
-👩🏻‍💻 When I'm not job searching you can find me learning new things data and machine learning.
+👩🏻‍💻 When I'm not job searching you can find me investigating new things data and machine learning.
 🏫 Currently working through HarvardX's Computer Science course.
-🧩 My competitive nature has been known to come out in an escape room or two.
+🧩 My competitive nature has also been known to come out in an escape room or two.
 🍃 I'm lucky to live near such beautiful sights and landscapes and enjoy exploring them with my fluffy terrier-cross called Buddy.

 <hr>